-- 4.1 This Policy shall apply to: - 4.1.1 Staff, elected and appointed representatives, Clubs, business operations, and services of the Macdonald Campus Students' Society. - 4.1.2 All activities and events hosted, funded, and promoted by the Society and MCSS-affiliated Clubs, business operations, and services. - 4.1.3 Written or graphic material, which is published, distributed, endorsed, or funded by the Society. - 4.1.4 Activities, events, and promotions held in the spaces granted to the Student Society, as outlined in Appendix E and F of the Memorandum of Agreement with McGill University. - 4.2 Neither this Policy in general, nor its definitions in particular, are to be applied in such a way as to detract from the right of members to engage in open discussion of potentially controversial matters.
-No individual student or student group should have the effect of limiting dialogue on legitimate topics provided that such discussion is conducted in a respectful, non-coercive, collegial manner that conforms to the Policy on discrimination and harassment set out in Section 3 of this Policy. - 4.3 If the Equity Complaint involves physical or sexual assault, both of which are criminal offences, or if the subject matter of an Equity Complaint involves persons or bodies outside the jurisdiction of the MCSS, including, but not limited to, McGill Administrative units, faculty members, libraries, the Student's Society of McGill University (SSMU), the Post-
+- 4.1 This Policy shall apply to: - 4.1.1 Staff, elected and appointed representatives, Clubs, business operations, and services of the Macdonald Campus Students' Society. - 4.1.2 All activities and events hosted, funded, and promoted by the Society and MCSS-affiliated Clubs, business operations, and services. - 4.1.3 Written or graphic material, which is published, distributed, endorsed, or funded by the Society. - 4.1.4 Activities, events, and promotions held in the spaces granted to the Student

+Society, as outlined in Appendix E and F of the Memorandum of Agreement with McGill University.

+- 4.2 Neither this Policy in general, nor its definitions in particular, are to be applied in such a way as to detract from the right of members to engage in open discussion of potentially controversial matters.
+No individual student or student group should have the effect of limiting dialogue on legitimate topics provided that such discussion is conducted in a respectful, non-coercive, collegial manner that conforms to the Policy on discrimination and harassment set out in Section 3 of this Policy. - 4.3 If the Equity Complaint involves physical or sexual assault, both of which are criminal offences, or if the subject matter of an Equity Complaint involves persons or bodies outside the jurisdiction of the MCSS, including, but not limited to, McGill Administrative units, faculty members, libraries, the Student's Society of McGill University (SSMU), the Post-Graduate Students' Society (PGSS), and Student Services, the Claimant could choose to refer to other rights or remedies such as but not limited to: - a) The McGill University's Policy Against Sexual Violence - b) The SSMU's Gendered and Sexual Violence Policy - c) Reporting to law enforcement - d) The Quebec Charter of Human Rights and Freedoms - e) The Act Respecting Labour Standards.

-Graduate Students' Society (PGSS), and Student Services, this Policy and the procedures therein are not the appropriate venue for resolution.
-For issues of harassment and discrimination, the Claimant may also be referred to the Quebec Human Rights Commission.
-The Equity Commissioner may serve as a resource in referring the Claimant to the appropriate channels and must not impede any individual from accessing the court system.
+The VP Equity Affairs may serve as a resource in referring the Claimant to the appropriate channels and must not impede any individual from accessing the court system.